Breeds

 Do they have high exercise requirements?

 Yes.
 Daily walks, play sessions, and mental stimulation are crucial.
-These energetic dogs thrive in active households and may develop destructive habits if under-exercised.
+These active dogs do best in active homes and can be destructive when not exercised enough.

 How do their grooming needs compare?